Peripherals¶

 .

-launches the SPI bus.
+configures and launches the 3-wire SPI bus.

 I²C¶